syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Make-GridFilterBar-Use-Autocomplete-Combo-Box.md

 documentation: ug
 ---

-# How to Make Grid filter bar use Autocomplete Combo Box in Windows Forms GridDataBoundGrid(Classic)
+# Autocomplete Combo Box in Windows Forms GridDataBoundGrid(Classic)

 To get autocomplete using standard GridFilterBar, try the following code.